Alden FellowsNext Section

-Sadiqa will attend a wellness retreat in Miraval, Arizona, where she will focus on optimizing strengths, improving brain function, and creating a better work/life balance in order to learn how to teach others how to better care for themselves.
+Sadiqa attended a wellness retreat in Miraval, Arizona, where she focused on optimizing strengths, improving brain function, and creating a better work/life balance in order to learn how to teach others how to better care for themselves.

 Executive Director, YouthBuild Louisville